userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide.md

 #### R1 Chassis Control

-R1 Chassis Control is the node which can control R1 chassis by vector control, which means you can send speed in three directions at the same time, which are direction x, direction y, and direction yaw(w).
-It can be brought up by command.
+R1 Chassis Control is the node that controls the R1 chassis using vector control, allowing you to send speed commands in three directions simultaneously: x, y, and w.
+It can be launched using a command.

 ```bash
 roslaunch mobiman r1_chassis_control.launch
 ```

-This launch file will bring up two nodes, which are chassis_control_node and r1_control_manager.
-Chassis_control_node is the main function for R1 chassis speed control, the interface is shown as blow.
+This launch file will bring up two nodes: chassis_control_node and r1_control_manager.
+The `chassis_control_node` is responsible for R1 chassis speed control.
+The interface is shown below:

 <table style="width: 100%; border-collapse: collapse;">
   <thead>